 The United States does not have any national requirement for learning a second language.
 While most high schools offer foreign language classes, even fewer American elementary schools do the same.
 In 2008 only 18.5% of American elementary and secondary students reported learning a foreign language, according to the American Council on the Teaching of Foreign Languages (PDF).
 In 2010, over 90% of secondary school and 73% of primary school students in Europe were learning English in the classroom, according to Pew Research Center.

-In conclusion, around the world there are an estimated 6,500 languages (not including dialects) and to only speak one means you’re missing out on a lot of information and opportunities.
+In conclusion, around the world, there are an estimated 6,500 languages (not including dialects) and to only speak one means you’re missing out on a lot of information and opportunities.
 If your kids have a chance to learn another language at school, they should take advantage of it!
 You can even learn from your kids.
 Traveling doesn’t always present you with the chance to learn a new language, you have to actively learn.
-Imagine a world where kids spoke more than one language and there was more communication and understanding around the world.
+Imagine a world where kids spoke more than one language and there were more communication and understanding around the world.